 - Be careful not to stand under damaged tree limbs or power lines.
 Tree limbs can become weakened during a storm but not fall until several hours or days later.
 The same can be true for damaged power lines or poles.

-- Don't drive over downed power lines.
+- Don't drive or walk over downed power lines.